 However, you can make changes to your order or agreement if you and your child are under quarantine or self-isolating.
 Current guidelines suggest that anyone who has COVID-19 symptoms is asked to self-isolate.

-- you or your child have returned to Canada from abroad, or
+- Someone or their child has recently returned to Canada from a foreign country, or

-- you or your child have been in contact with a person who has tested positive for COVID-19
+- Visitors or their kids had contact with someone who tested positive for COVID-19.

 One option is for your child and the other parent to practice virtual access during quarantine or self-isolation.
 For example, FaceTime, Skype, WhatsApp calls, phone calls, emails, and letters are ways your child can maintain their relationship with the other parent.